 Lenders want to be confident that you will have no issues repaying your loan.
 Consequently, they will want to see evidence of steady employment.
 When you apply for a loan, you will need to provide W2s or other documents which give proof that you have a record of stable employment.
 The length of time required will vary depending on the situation.
 However, in general, lenders will require evidence of at least 2 years of stable employment in the preceding 2 year period.
 A longer period of stable employment will help increase your likelihood of obtaining the loan.

-Again, this is general information which should be used to guide you through the mortgage loan application process.
+Again, this is general information which should be used to guide you through the FHA loans lake elsinore CA application process.
 You may encounter different things in any given situation.
 However, these facts should be adequate to give you a rough sense of what you’re likely to encounter when you apply for a mortgage loan.
 To learn more, you should contact us and Apply Now to start your process.
 You can check mortgage rates and see what sort of rate you can obtain.